 Our work then is to get the gospel out into the world.
 How do we best undertake this task?

-i] We do it indirectly by our life-style, our behaviour.
+i] We do it indirectly by our life-style, our behavior.
 By walking in the footsteps of Jesus we show him to the world.
 People see the way we behave and recognize that God has been active in our lives, Matt.5:16.
-So if they are seeking after God they will know where to find him - from us.
+So, if they are seeking after God they will know where to find him - from us.
 Ancient Israel was to be a light unto the Gentiles, but instead of that, God's name was polluted by the evil life of the nation.
 Judgment could be the only end.
-For us, the love we show one another is the light to the world, John 13:34-35, 17:21.
+For us, the love we show one another is God's light to the world, Jn.13:34-35, 17:21.

 i].
 Determine your gifts, Rom.12:1-4.
-If you're not an evangelist then don't try to be one.
-If you can't speak to a group, if you get flustered with strangers - then don't force yourself.
+If you are not gifted as evangelist then don't try to be one.
+If you can't speak to a group, if you get flustered with strangers, then don't force yourself.

 v].
-When you have an opening, work out what the person really wants to know.
-You can bet it will be an "apologetic" problem.
-Answer the problem as best you can and then get to the guts of the matter, get to the gospel.
-Be yourself, be natural.
-Don't push.
+When you have an opening, work out what the person really wants to know - you can bet it will be an "apologetic" problem.
+Answer the problem as best you can and then get to the core issue, the gospel.
+Be yourself, be natural; don't push.

 i] Institutional Christianity is a very effective platform from which to proclaim the gospel.
 This is particularly so for the mainline institutional churches.
 In Western societies many people profess a nominal association with such churches.
-Occasional services (eg. Baptism), special services, visitation, parish Papers etc. all serve as excellent channels for the gospel.
+Occasional services (eg. Baptisms and Weddings), special services, visitation, parish Papers etc. all serve as excellent channels for the gospel.

-ii] The mass media is the most effective method of communicating the Christian gospel to the vast majority of Australians who have no contact with the church (some 90%).
+ii] The mass media is the most effective method of communicating the Christian gospel to the vast majority who have no contact with the church (some 80%).
 Both the print media (eg. local newspapers) and the electronic media - radio and television - have massive potential for communication.
 Sadly they are rarely used, even though we have resources available to us.
-Part of the reason for this is that we feel that only face-to-face witnessing is a valid form of evangelism (ie. communication must be within personal relationships).
+Part of the reason for this is that we feel that only face-to-face witnessing is a valid form of evangelism (ie., communication must be within personal relationships).
 Jesus' methodology was most often proclamation.
 The "two-by-two" method simply reflected the accepted sociological pattern for prophetic proclamation within Jewish society.
-For most westerners the method is print and increasingly electronic, with the future obviously tied to the internet.
+For most westerners the favored communication method is print and increasingly digital, with the future obviously tied to the internet.

-Here is a short 5 by 5 gospel outline to learn.
 Use five fingers for the 5 main points and the other five fingers for the 5 sub points of point 4 (the promised blessings).
-Hold each finger as you work through each point.
-It serves as a physical prompt.
+Hold each finger as you work through each point, it serves as a physical prompt.
 See The Five Facts of Life

 There is a moral, loving, personal, all-powerful Being.
-He created the whole universe.
-He loves us and wants us to experience his peace and life, John 3:16
+He created the whole universe, loves us and wants us to experience his peace and life, John 3:16

-Like all people we have ignored him, either intentionally or unintentionally, so that now he is distant from us, Rom.3:23, 6:23.
-The final result of this state is total annihilation, 2Thess.1:8-9.
+Like all people, we have ignored him, either intentionally or unintentionally, so that now he is distant from us, Rom.3:23, 6:23.
+The final result of this state of loss is total annihilation, 2Thess.1:8-9.

 By his death on the cross and by his glorious resurrection from the dead, Jesus bridges the gap of separation between God and us, John 14:6.
 Jesus deals with the mess we have gotten ourselves into.